Albany, California: Politics

 According to the California Secretary of State, as of February 10, 2019, Albany has 11,344 registered voters.
 Of those, 7,489 (66%) are registered Democrats, 512 (4.5%) are registered Republicans, and 2,917 (25.7%) have declined to state a political party.

 In 1966, Albany was home to a John Birch Society bookstore known as the American Opinion Library.
-On July 30, 1968, the John Birch society Truth About Civil Turmoil committee hosted an event at the Albany Veterans Memorial Building which included a speech by a former klansman, Delmar Dennis.
+On July 30, 1968, the John Birch Society's Truth About Civil Turmoil (TACT) committee hosted an event at the Albany Veterans Memorial Building which included a speech by a former klansman, Delmar Dennis.

+In recognition of Ohlone land, a permanent flag acknowledging the Ohlone people was flown above Albany City Hall in October 2021.

 On March 26, 2024, the Albany City Council passed a resolution supporting an immediate ceasefire in Gaza.

 On December 9, 2024, the city of Albany appointed their first ever Latino Mayor, Robin Lopez, who also happens to be a Doctoral Candidate at UC Berkeley in Environmental Science.
 The city of Albany conducts what is known as a rotating mayorship of elected council members.
 Previously, Robin Lopez served as the Vice Mayor of Albany, under past Mayor John Miki.
 Robin Lopez and John Miki campaigned together in 2022, when both were elected to city council.
 In that same year, a vacant council seat was filled by Jennifer Hansen-Romero.